Dental avulsion: Management

-Dental avulsion is a real dental emergency in which prompt management (within 20–40 minutes of injury) affects the prognosis of the tooth.
+Dental avulsion is a true dental emergency in which prompt management affects the prognosis of the tooth.
+Replantation of the tooth within 15 minutes is associated with the best prognosis as periodontal ligament (PDL) cells are still viable.
+Total extra-oral dry time of more than 60 minutes, regardless of storage media, has poor prognosis.
 The avulsed permanent tooth should be gently but well rinsed with saline, with care taken not to damage the surface of the root which may have living periodontal fiber and cells.
-Once the tooth and mouth are clean an attempt can be made to re-plant in its original socket within the alveolar bone and later splinted by a dentist for several weeks.
+Once the tooth and mouth are clean an attempt can be made to re-plant the tooth in its original socket within the alveolar bone and be splinted (stabilized) by a dentist for several weeks.
 Failure to re-plant the avulsed tooth within the first 40 minutes after the injury may result in a less favorable prognosis for the tooth.
-If the tooth cannot be immediately replaced in its socket, follow the directions for Treatment of knocked-out (avulsed) teeth and cold milk or saliva and take it to an emergency room or a dentist.
+If the tooth cannot be immediately replaced in its socket, follow the directions for any knocked-out (avulsed) teeth kit, or place it in cold milk or saliva and take it to an emergency room or a dentist.
 If the mouth is sore or injured, cleansing of the wound may be necessary, along with stitches, local anesthesia, and an update of tetanus immunization if the mouth was contaminated with soil.
 Management of injured primary teeth differs from management of permanent teeth; avulsed primary tooth should not be re-planted (to avoid damage to the permanent dental crypt).

-Although some dentists advise that the best treatment for an avulsed tooth is immediate replantation, for a variety of reasons this can be difficult for the non-professional person.
+Although dentists advise that the best treatment for an avulsed tooth is immediate replantation, for a variety of reasons this can be difficult for the layperson.
 The teeth are often covered with debris.
 This debris must be washed off with a physiological solution and not scrubbed.
-Often multiple teeth are knocked-out and the person will not know which socket an individual tooth belongs to.
+Often multiple teeth are knocked-out and the person will not know to which tooth socket an individual tooth belongs to.
 The injured victim may have other more serious injuries that require more immediate attention or injuries such as a severely lacerated bleeding lip or gum that prevent easy visualization of the socket.
 Pain may be severe, and the person may resist replantation of the teeth.
 People may, in light of infectious diseases (e.g., HIV), fear handling the teeth or touching the blood associated with them.
 If immediate replantation is not possible, the teeth should be placed in an appropriate storage solution and brought to a dentist who can then replant them.
 The dentist will clean the socket, wash the teeth if necessary, and replant them into their sockets.
-He will splint them to non-knocked-out teeth for a maximum of two weeks for teeth with normal alveolar process and bone support.
+S/he will splint them to other unaffected teeth for a maximum of two weeks for teeth.
 Properly handled, even replantation of periodontally compromised permanent teeth in older patients under good maintenance have been reported, with splinting extending for over 4 weeks due to the reduced support structure for the root due to periodontal disease.
-One week to ten days after the replantation, the dental pulps of the replanted teeth should be removed and a root canal treatment completed within two months.
+Dental pulp of the avulsed teeth should be removed within 2 weeks of replantation and the teeth should receive root canal therapy.